zerodogg/scriptbucket/README.markdown

                         two-finger scrolling.

     txt2html            A *very* simple script to convert a pure-text file into HTML.

+    zd-cleandir         A script to help clean up directories that constantly get new files (such as mail attachment directories).
+It will sort files into YYYY/MM directories for more permanent storage.
+Only files older than 7 days will be sorted.
+Depends upon filenamecleaner.

     wma2ogg             Quick and dirty hack to convert *.wma files to OGG Vorbis.